agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-flaky-tests.md

 exit $exit_code
 {% endhighlight %}

+### documented

-ensure new developers are onboarded on the testing workflow by pair programming while following (and if necessary updating) a wiki page documenting the process for future reference.
+ensure new developers are onboarded on the testing workflow by pair programming while following (and if necessary updating) a wiki page documenting the process and possible gotchas for future reference.

 ### fast

 the suite should not run for more then 10 minutes.
-A longer time would create pockets of unproductive time inbetween delivering features.
+A longer time would create pockets of unproductive time inbetween delivering features, developers might entirely give up running tests.

-If your build takes longer then focus on parallelizing your tests or pruning excessive integration tests.
+If your build takes longer focus on parallelizing your tests or pruning excessive integration tests.

-## the build is green on CI
+## Ensure the build is green on CI

-Once the build is green on your workstation ensure it's green in a shared environment accessible by all the team: your continuous integration (CI) server.
+Once the build is green on your workstation ensure it's green in a shared environment accessible by the team: your continuous integration (CI) server.
 .

-If the build fails on CI do not dismiss it as a flaky test yet. **If you run the build and fails again you're likely to have a CI only failing test.**
+If the build fails on CI do not dismiss it as a flaky test yet. **If you run the build again and fails you're likely to have a CI only failing test.**

 Surely there are reasons why it worked on your workstation and not on CI.
 Examining the stack trace and the circumstances might reveal what went wrong.